debian-pi/raspbian-ua-netinst/README.md

     rootfs_install_mount_options='noatime,data=writeback,nobarrier,noinit_itable'
     rootfs_mount_options='errors=remount-ro,noatime'

-The time server is only used during installation and is for _rdate_ which doesn't support the NTP protocol.
+The timeserver parameter is only used during installation for _rdate_ which is used as fallback when setting the time with `ntpdate` fails.

 Available presets: _server_, _minimal_ and _base_.
 Presets set the `cdebootstrap_cmdline` variable.
 For example, the current _server_ default is: